 When the Resident Evil film franchise comes out with another entry, it is often met with groans of, “another one?”
-As Resident Evil: The Final Chapter begins its initial run in theaters (having opened January 27th), there have undoubtedly have been plenty of these groans already – however, are they really justified?
-Sure, it could be argued that the film series has little substance, unnecessarily breaks away form the storylines put forward in the games, and often emphasizes action over atmosphere (contrary to the game series) – but despite some of these issues, I believe there is still a lot to be celebrated.
+As Resident Evil: The Final Chapter begins its initial run in theaters (having opened January 27th), there have undoubtedly have been plenty of these groans already… But, are they really that bad?
+Sure, it could be argued that the film series has little substance, unnecessarily breaks away form the storylines put forward in the games, and often emphasizes action over atmosphere (contrary to the game series) – but despite some of these issues, I believe there is still a lot to love.

 For those who have little exposure to Resident Evil, the films are based on Capcom’s video game series of the same name.
 The expansive game series popularized the survival horror genre and created a rich world with interesting characters that people continually wanted to come back to.
 To sum up the overall plot in a very general sense, Resident Evil tells the story of “a group of individuals who battle against the Umbrella Corporation as well as characters in relation to them who have developed the T-virus which, among other things, can transform humans in to zombies as well as mutate other creatures into horrifying monsters,” (source: Resident Evil Wikipedia).
 With the popularity and success of the games, it was only a matter of time before that was capitalized on through other forms of media, such as the eponymous film series.

 On top of the important social points the films make and the interesting characters they include throughout their stories, I find that there is simply a coolness factor that contributes to my overall enjoyment of the franchise.
 The action is well done, and Milla Jovovich, who in real life is trained in Brazilian Jiu-Jitsu and Tae Kwon-Do, does the majority of her own stunts.
-Also, as a fan of a good creature-feature now and then, I appreciate the efforts to bring to life the unique (and sometimes disturbing) creatures and mutations that the games have created.
+Also, as a fan of a good creature-feature, I would be remiss if I failed to mention the efforts to bring to life the unique (and sometimes disturbing) creatures and mutations that the games have created.